 When you want to grow a small amount of seeds, and know exactly where you've planted them, use a toilet paper tube.

 My sweet grandson always comes over to weed eat in my yard.
-Although I do appreciate his help, he cannot tell a weed from a new plant I've put out and has hacked a few of my plants down by accident.
+He cannot tell a weed from a new plant I've put out and has hacked a few of my plants down by accident.
 Now I cut the top and bottom out of a tin can.
-Using my tin snips, I cut it down the center and put it around the new plants.
-Now he can safely weed eat without harming my new seedlings!

 During hot days, put pinestraw on top of new trees or plants to keep the sun from burning them.